surekha-koti/WaterQualityPrediction/README (1).md

 ---

-## Trainer Notes
+## Notes

-Each folder represents the progress made on a weekly basis, culminating in a final submission.
 The internship emphasized hands-on experience with:

 - Data cleaning and transformation
 - Predictive modeling (regression)